China, Maine: Geography

 China is bordered on the northwest by Winslow, the northeast by Albion, on the east by Palermo, on the south by Windsor, and on the west by Vassalboro.
-It is served by US Route 202, State Routes 32, 9 and 3.
+It is served by U.S. Route 202, State Routes 32, 9 and 3.

 China Lake

 China Lake is a lake in the town.
 China Lake has two large basins connected by a narrow neck.
-The elongated eastern basin with an average depth of less than 30 feet (9.1 m) is entirely within the town of China, and has an irregular shoreline heavily developed with residences and seasonal cottages.
+The elongated eastern basin with an average depth of less than 30 feet (9.1 m) is entirely within the town of China, and has an irregular shoreline developed with residences and seasonal cottages.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, China has a humid continental climate, abbreviated "Dfb" on climate maps.

 History

-In 1774 a family named Clark settled in the area and established Jones' Plantation.
-In 1796 Jones' Plantation was incorporated as Harlem.
-The area's name was provided by Massachusetts legislative member Japheth Wasburn.
+In 1774, a family named Clark settled in the area and established Jones' Plantation.
+In 1796, Jones' Plantation was incorporated as Harlem.
+The area's name was provided by Massachusetts legislative member Japheth Coombs Washburn.

 On June 25, 1818, the Town of China was incorporated by combining Harlem, Fairfax (Albion), and Winslow.

 The name of the town was chosen by Japheth Washburn.
 He wanted to call the town Bloomville, but people from the town of Bloomfield objected, saying that the similarity of names could cause confusion.
-Mr. Washburn settled on the name China, because it was the name of one of his favorite hymns.
-This widely sung hymn was written by Timothy Swan of Northfield Massachusetts in 1790 and was published in Swan's "New England Harmony" in 1801.
+Washburn settled on the name China, because it was the name of one of his favorite hymns.
+This widely sung hymn was written by Timothy Swan of Northfield, Massachusetts in 1790 and was published in Swan's "New England Harmony" in 1801.

-China actually had a fourth district located at the height of land between Palermo and Albion, part of which is located today in what is known as Thurston Park.
+China had a fourth district located at the height of land between Palermo and Albion, part of which is located today in what is known as Thurston Park.
 It was in this area that numerous families of African-American descent settled.
 Their history, spanning roughly 1790 to 1860, can be itemized in the Maine state archives.
 Some cemetery plots can still be located with a guide, including a large obelisk stone in memory of "Tolbot" on a high wooded ridge which was also the location of an early shingle mill.
 Other burial and foundation sites are also present and can best be located by using early census maps and their indicators.

-It is theorized that these families migrated here because it represented a safe area which slavehunters would not approach as China and several other towns were "Quaker" towns which would not tolerate slavehunters, no matter what either federal Fugitive Slave Act demanded.
+It is theorized that these families migrated here because it represented a safe area which slave catchers would not approach as China and several other towns were "Quaker" towns which would not tolerate slave catchers, no matter what either federal Fugitive Slave Act demanded.